-A 200 high-pressure N2 cylinder will last approximately 25 Proteograph assays.
-We recommend changing the cylinder around 25% full to avoid low pressure errors during the assay and possible sample loss.
+A Size 200 high pressure N2 cylinder will last approximately 20-25 Proteograph assays.
+We recommend changing the cylinder when at around 25% full to avoid low pressure errors during the assay and possible sample loss.

 The Proteograph Product Suite features the following products: